behdaad/SNPArchitecture/README.md

 cp post-merge post-commit
 ```

-Voila!
+Vilà!
 Every time you pull this repo, templates will be automatically installed in your Xcode templates folder.